HappyMan113/apex-legends-weapon-stat-analysis/README.md

 [7zip](https://www.7-zip.org/download.html).

 ## Usage
 Run `apex-assistant.bat` which you just extracted.
+Wait for audio recording to start.

+### Example Voice Commands:
+- "Compare wingman peacekeeper"
+- "Compare RE-45 with purple mag with P2020 with hammerpoint"
+- "Compare no reloads R-99 with level 2 stock with Flatline with level 1 magazine"
+- "Best 5"

 # Developer Guide